When people ask me how much money they’ll save by cutting the cord, I respond with a question of my own: “Which type of cord cutter are you?”

 Which Type of Cord Cutter Are You?

-But based on my five years of helping people cancel cable TV and switch to internet-based streaming services, I’ve identified four main types of cord cutters:
+But based on my years of helping people cancel cable TV and switch to internet-based streaming services, I’ve identified four main types of cord cutters:

 In this article and the featured video below, I’ll explain the four ways to cut the cord and and stream TV on any budget.
 Let’s get started!